 Anthony J Farina is a full-time Architect and part-time real estate investor and real estate agent.
 In this interview, you will learn how Anthony uses his real estate license on the side to earn extra income.

-We hope that this will give you some ideas on how to use your real estate license part time.
+We hope that this will give you some ideas on how to make money with a real estate license working part-time.

 I am an Architect working full time for a government agency.
 I often saw the ability for me to get in on real estate deals being an architect and living in NYC.
 So I obtained my license back in 2009 with the intent to use it part time to earn extra income on the side.